dsergio/rtree-java/README.md

 ## Storage Configuration

 ### MySQL
-This application reads a `creds.txt` file 2 directories up from the launch directory:
+This application attempts to reads a `creds.txt` file 2 directories up from the `RTreeProject` directory:
 >host=[host]
 >
 >user=[user]